-Beyer’s doctoral research in the Project Group Legal Pluralism (Franz and Keebet von Benda-Beckmann) was devoted to studying legal pluralism in Central Asia.
-She wrote her thesis on the “customization” of law in Kyrgyzstan (Martin-Luther-University 2009).
-This investigation revealed how her informants in rural Kyrgyzstan invoked the purported stability of customary law (salt) while situationally incorporating state law, shari’a and international norms into this legal repertoire, as a practical means and a justifiable claim to order their ever-changing lives.
+Beyer’s first monograph The Force of Custom.
+Law and the Ordering of Everyday Life in Kyrgyzstan (University of Pittsburgh Press 2016) developed out of her doctoral research in the Project Group Legal Pluralism (Franz and Keebet von Benda-Beckmann).
+Her long-term research in rural Northern Kyrgyzstan (2005-2015) was devoted to studying legal pluralism, authority and practices of social ordering.
+She developed the concept of the “customization” of law which reveals how her interlocutors in rural Kyrgyzstan invoke the purported stability of customary law (salt) while situationally incorporating state law, shari’a and international norms into this legal repertoire, as a practical means and a justifiable claim to order their ever-changing lives.

-She has published on legal pluralism, the state, authority, constitutional politics, descent and oral history.
-Her recent book publications include Ethnographies of the state in Central Asia.
-Performing politics (co-edited with Madeleine Reeves and Johan Rasanayagam; Indiana University Press 2014); Baiyz Apanyn zhashoo tarzhymaly – The life history of Baiyz Apa (with Zemfira Inogamova; Gulchynar 2010) and Kyrgyzstan.
+She has published on community and we-formation, he state and statelessness, authority, constitutional politics, expert activism, common sense, social ordering and oral history.
+Her recent book publications include Rethinking community in Myanmar.
+Practices of We-Formation among Muslims and Hindus in Urban Yangon (NIAS Press 2023 // University of Hawai’i Press forthc.); Practices of traditionalization in Central Asia (with Peter Finke) (Central Asian Survey 2019 / Routledge 2020); The Force of Custom.
+Law and the Ordering of Everyday Life in Kyrgyzstan (University of Pittsburgh Press, 2016); Ethnographies of the state in Central Asia.
+Performing politics (with Madeleine Reeves and Johan Rasanayagam; Indiana University Press 2014); Baiyz Apanyn zhashoo tarzhymaly – The life history of Baiyz Apa (with Zemfira Inogamova; Gulchynar 2010) and Kyrgyzstan.
 A photoethnography of Talas (with Roman Knee; Hirmer 2007).